You can study individual units for personal or professional development without having to apply for a full QUT course.

 To better understand the creative practice, this unit provides the tools to situate and expand your performance experiences.
 It builds upon KDB102 to further develop you as a professional performing artist.
 You will work with a choreographer and/or replication from video and/or other processes, with guidance from a rehearsal director.
 The unit examines current cultural, social and political trends and issues, both local and global, and their impact on dance-making, technology, science, and interdisciplinary practice.
 The performer uses an understanding of contemporary trends and issues to situate the choreographic experience and expand their ability to engage with and contribute to the choreographic process.
 In this unit you will investigate how the choreographer for this unit, and consequently their artistic practice and sensibility, are informed through these perspectives and relate to emergent practices that are shaping the future of dance.

-This unit allows you to work with a choreographer and/or replication from video and/or other processes, with guidance from a rehearsal director, while examining current cultural, social and political trends and issues, both local and global, and their impact on dance-making, technology, science, and interdisciplinary practice, and their intersections.
-In this unit, professionally guided rehearsals, classes and performance practice, will be informed through a deepening of the research undertaken in KDB211 Dance Performance 3: Current Trends.
-You investigate how the appointed choreographer, and consequently their artistic practice and sensibility, are informed through these perspectives and relate to emergent practices that are shaping the future of dance.
+In this unit you will work with a choreographer and/or replicate a choreographic work from video and/or other processes, with guidance from a rehearsal director.
+You will examine current cultural, social and political trends and issues and their impact on and intersections with dance-making, technology, science, and interdisciplinary practice.
+You will investigate how the appointed choreographer and/or the choreographic work are informed through these perspectives and relate to emergent practices that are shaping the future of dance.
+In this unit, workshops, rehearsals and performance practice, will be informed through a deepening of the research undertaken in KDB211 Dance Performance 3: Current Trends.

 This unit develops your dance technique and artistry, advancing your transformation towards becoming an elite dance professional.
 To support your technical development, you will continue to be exposed to, and physically participate in, complementary practices associated with dance training.
 This is the third unit in a series of four practical units which establishes the critically important routine of daily technique training in ballet and contemporary dance for the elite dance professional.
 You will learn through guided training and reflective practice to develop expertise in dance technique and artistry, advancing your transformation towards becoming an elite dance professional.

 This unit develops to a pre-professional level the technical and artistic skills accumulated through the previous three Dance Technique units.
-To support your technical development, you will continue to be exposed to, and physically participate in, complementary practices associated with dance training.
-This is the final unit in a series of four practical units which establish the critically important routine of daily technique training for the elite dance professional.
-This unit will allow you to engage in the experience of advanced technical dance training in ballet and contemporary dance.
+This is the final unit in a series of four practical units which establish the critically important routine of technique training for the dance professional.
+This unit will engage you in advanced technical dance training in ballet and contemporary dance.
 In the current artistic climate, it is essential for you to possess a strong command of dance technique and complementary practices.
-Through embodied knowledge and reflective practice, training methods must adequately prepare you for the rapidly increasing demands placed on dancers in order to successfully locate yourself within the dance industry as an emerging professional.
+Through embodied knowledge and reflective practice, training methods will adequately prepare you for the rapidly increasing demands placed on dancers in order to successfully locate yourself within the dance industry as an emerging professional.

 This unit examines different approaches to choreography while enabling you to develop your own methodologies to realise your creative ideas.
 It aids you to articulate and analyse the creative process and engage with feedback.
 You will develop documentation and annotation skills to enable you to map your creative practice.
 In the dance industry, it is essential to understand choreographic practice to work successfully as dancer and choreographer.
 This unit will introduce you to the concept of choreographic thinking and allow you to engage in the experience of creation from the inception and development of an idea through to the completion of a choreographic work.
 This will be supported through encountering a range of approaches to dance making drawn from theory and current creative practice.
 You will be exposed to strategies and concepts drawn from other disciplines where relevant to enable you to gain a deeper insight into potential processes and contexts of choreographic work.

 This unit further develops your choreographic thinking, studio-based processes, tasks and improvisational skills, to support movement creation and choreographic vision.
-You will explore your emergent choreographic practice and begin to situate yourself in the expansive terrain of dance.
-Building on your understanding of solo choreographic practice (as experienced in KDB216 Choreographic Practice 1), you will expand your practice to experiment and test the application of studio-based choreographic processes in ensemble contexts.
-You will look outwards to gather a situated understanding of your process and practice as an emerging dance artist within the field.
-To do this, you will be guided through weekly workshops that include choreographic thinking, experiments with duet and larger choreographic ensemble processes and work, and an applied understanding of shared practice.
+You will explore your emergent choreographic practice and begin to situate yourself as a dance artist within broader industry contexts.
+Building on your understanding of solo choreographic practice (as experienced in KDB216 Choreographic Practice 1), you will look outwards to gather a situated understanding of your process and practice as an emerging dance artist within the field.
+You will be guided through weekly tasks that will introduce you to screen dance, digital filming and editing processes and shared practice and will develop your skills in producing and documenting your work across a range of digital platforms.

 This project-based unit develops technique, artistry, communication skills, performance ability and confidence through professionally guided rehearsals, classes, performances and workshops.
 It enables you to use, adapt and transform your skills for artistic expression in various performing domains including collaborative and interdisciplinary practice.
 This is the first of two units introducing you to the practice of the Teaching Artist as a facilitator of dance-led experiences.
 You will apply your developed knowledge of technical skill and artistic practice to the creation of a performance situated within a specific context.
 You will explore your role as a Teaching Artist from different perspectives throughout workshops, rehearsals and performances supported through guest/resident choreographers and teachers.
 These skills are best developed in a range of contexts to foster adaptability in dance performance, creative process and workshop settings.